Smoky Pumpkin Greek Yogurt Mac & Cheese

 - Add in 1/4 cup of the reserved pasta water.
 Then, add in cheddar and Parmesan cheeses a little bit at a time.
 Stir between each addition, until the cheese is totally melted.
 Then, continue adding in at intervals until you’ve added in all the cheese.

 - Stir the pumpkin, Greek yogurt and a pinch of salt and pepper into the noodles until smooth and creamy.
+Add diced garlic and mix into sauce to taste.
 Add a touch more of the reserved pasta water, if you don’t want it to be quite as thick.
 Garnish with sage or parsley (if desired) and DEVOUR.